septhis215/CARnival---Car-Sales-Management-System/README.md

-# CRUD-Online-Shopping
+# MSP-Car-Sales Management-System
-A simple CRUD project created with PHP.
+A simple MSP project created with PHP.
 ## Software used:
 * VS Code
 * XAMPP